7 Marketing Metrics Every Manufacturer Should be Tracking

 What gets measured gets not only managed, but improved.

-The best part about these metrics is that they can be easily tracked using Google Analytics or similar tracking tools.
+The best part is that most of these can be easily tracked using Google Analytics or similar tracking tools.
 Sure, there are more advanced tools available, but you won’t need to spend a lot of money to obtain insight on these basic data points.

 Site visits are a basic but very important metric.
-Every campaign should have a “visits” goal because traffic is often the early indicator of how effective your message is.
-If clicks to a landing page are lower than expected, then the message, graphics and/or the call to action needs tweaked.
+Every campaign should have a “visits” goal because traffic is often the early indicator of how effective your message is — or if it’s time to update a campaign’s creative.
+If clicks to a landing page are lower than expected, then the message, graphics and/or the call to action needs tweaking.

 A closely related metric is traffic sources.
 Within Google Analytics, there are several primary “sources” you need to be aware of: